 Capital punishment is the legal killing an individual as the penalty for crime.
 It has existed for centuries, but has only become somewhat controversial over the last several decades.
 Therefore, it’s difficult to define the Church’s exact position on the issue.
 Generally speaking, though, the Church views all life as sacred, created in the image and likeness of God.
 The Church will always counsel mercy, compassion, and repentance in the place of violence.

 Some jurisdictions of the Church have denounced capital punishment in formal statements.
-However, the Church in the United States has neither fully accepted or condemned capital punishment.
+However, the Church in the United States has neither fully accepted or condemned it.
 In countries where capital punishment is not exercised to serve justice, the Church condemns its use as arbitrary and purposeless.

 From ancient times, the Church has practiced burial of the dead, following the Hebrew practice.
 The example of Jesus’ burial is crucial here; He was buried, and so are we when we pass away.